Who Is George Soros?

-George Soros was born in Budapest, Hungary, on August 12, 1930.
-After surviving the Nazi invasion and occupation of Hungary in the early 1940s, Soros fled then-Communist-dominated Hungary in 1947 and made his way to England.
+After WWII ended, Soros emigrated from the then-Communist-dominated Hungary in 1947 and made his way to England.
 There, at the London School of Economics, Soros began studying Karl Popper’s The Open Society and Its Enemies, which explores the philosophy of science and serves as Popper’s critique of totalitarianism.
 The essential lesson the book imparted to Soros was that no ideology owns the truth, and that societies can flourish only when they operate freely and openly and maintain respect for individual rights—thoughts that would deeply influence Soros for the rest of his life.

 George Soros began his philanthropic activity in 1979, and he established the Open Society Foundations in 1984.
 The foundations fund a range of global initiatives “to advance justice, education, public health, business development and independent media.”
 The causes Soros helps with his foundations are numerous (the foundations’ list of activities goes on for 500 pages), but they include aiding in regions struck by natural disaster, establishing after-school programs in New York City, funding the arts, lending financial assistance to the Russian university system, fighting disease and combating “brain drain” in Eastern Europe.

 While a towering figure in the philanthropic world, George Soros is also a provocative figure.
-Among his controversial positions are that he supports altering the United States’ “war on drugs” to avoid the current extent of criminalization, he was involved in and profited heavily from the U.K. currency crisis of 1992 (dubbed Black Wednesday), he has written several books on the looming collapse of the financial markets (and certain observers accuse him of manipulating the markets to reach his ends) and he has said that policies of the United States and Israel have given rise to global anti-Semitism.
+Among his controversial positions are that he supports altering the United States’ “war on drugs” to avoid the current extent of criminalization; he was involved in and profited heavily from the U.K. currency crisis of 1992 (dubbed Black Wednesday); he has written several books on the looming collapse of the financial markets (and certain observers accuse him of manipulating the markets to reach his ends); and he has said that policies of the United States and Israel have given rise to global anti-Semitism.

-Controversial or beloved, with his countless organizations (through which he shapes public policy and undertakes vast humanitarian projects), financial empire and the 12 books he’s written on subjects ranging from the war on terror to global capitalism, George Soros is an influential figure and a giant in finance and the realm of philanthropy.
+Controversial or beloved, with his countless organizations (through which he shapes public policy and undertakes vast humanitarian projects), financial empire and the 14 books he’s written on subjects ranging from the war on terror to global capitalism, George Soros is an influential figure and a giant in finance and the realm of philanthropy.